thewtex/thesis/introduction/background_and_significance.rst

 Finally, while all these factors can make plaques intrinsically vulnerable to rupture, rupture is caused by extrinsic hemodynamic forces [Schroeder1996,Wootton1999]_.
 Cyclic hemodynamic pulse pressure has been associated with carotid plaque ulceration [Lovett2003]_.
+Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with Fluid-attenuated Inversion Recovery MRI images demonstrating white matter hyperintensities independently of carotid plaque score [Shrestha2009]_.
-However, this changes from patient to patient with hypertension, pulsatility, and turbulence influenced by the bifurcation and plaque morphology.
+Hemodynamic forces change from patient to patient with hypertension, pulsatility, and turbulence influenced by the bifurcation and plaque morphology.